OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_list_schools.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and collection of [educationSchool](../resources/educationschool.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [educationSchool](../resources/educationschool.md) objects in the response body.
 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "get_schools"